-High school baseball: Raiders roll over Carson 11-2 - Salisbury Post
+High school baseball: Raiders put it all together in 11-2 victory over Carson - Salisbury Post

-High school baseball: Raiders roll over Carson 11-2
+High school baseball: Raiders put it all together in 11-2 victory over Carson

 By Mike London